-You can enhance the security of your container even further with the following considerations:
+You can enhance the security even further with the following considerations:

-- The location of your shipping container.
-Assuming you have the necessary permissions, if you are storing personal belongings you may want to keep the container near to your house, or maybe put it in a safer part of town if you are using it as a pop-up restaurant, for example.
+- The location.
+Assuming you have the necessary permissions, if you are storing personal belongings you may want to keep it near to your house, or maybe put it in a safer part of town if you are using it as a pop-up restaurant, for example.

-- You could put your shipping container in the view of CCTV cameras, both as a deterrent to thieves and for accessing information should the need arise.
+- You could put your unit in the view of CCTV cameras, both as a deterrent to thieves and for accessing information should the need arise.

-- Traditional physical barriers such as barbed or razor wire could be used around the container to passively prevent people from gaining access to your shipping container if necessary.
+- Traditional physical barriers such as barbed or razor wire could be used to passively prevent people from gaining access if necessary.

-Regardless of its use, ensuring that your shipping container is safe and secure should remain a priority.
+Regardless of its use, ensuring that it is safe and secure should remain a priority.
 Naturally, the scale of the security measures you employ will depend on what is inside it and where you are installing it.
 But in any case, investing in adequate security will provide you with the peace of mind that your container is safe and secure, along with its contents.